-Agency submits that it followed RIF procedures in accordance with 5 DCMR § 1500.2,25 and that former Chancellor Rhee authorized the RIF to eliminate specific positions from the NPU in order to address reorganization and elimination of functions, curtailment of work, and budgetary issues.
-In order to better meet its obligations to students, to reduce administrative complaints, and to promote compliance with the Blackman/Jones v.
-District of Columbia26 consent decree, Agency reorganized NPU by outsourcing functions that could be performed more efficiently and effectively by a contractor under the oversight of DCPS employees.
-Agency contends that prior to the RIF, NPU consisted of twenty-five (25) DCPS staff positions, and after the reorganization, NPU eliminated all non-management staff positions to reduce costs
+Agency submits that it followed RIF procedures in accordance with 5 DCMR § 1500.2,34 and that former Chancellor Rhee authorized the RIF to eliminate specific positions from the NPU in order to address reorganization and elimination of functions, curtailment of work, and budgetary issues.
+Agency contends that in order to better meet its obligations to students, to reduce administrative complaints, and to promote compliance with the Blackman/Jones v.
+District of Columbia35 consent decree, Agency reorganized NPU by outsourcing functions that could be performed more efficiently and effectively by a contractor under the oversight of DCPS employees.
+Agency contends that prior to the RIF, NPU consisted of twenty-five (25) DCPS staff positions, and after the reorganization, NPU eliminated all non-management staff positions to reduce costs associated with NPU while improving performance.